Cruise Guide12 min readLast reviewed: May 18, 2026

 Is a private yacht charter worth it over a shared cruise?

 It depends on group size.
-A private yacht charter prices per vessel — from EUR 280 per hour for the Essential tier — so the per-person cost falls as the group grows.
-A 2-hour charter at EUR 560 across ten guests is EUR 56 each, close to a dinner cruise but with full privacy and route control.
+A private yacht charter prices per vessel — from EUR 220 for the boutique yacht — so the per-person cost falls as the group grows.
+The EUR 380 Group yacht across ten guests is EUR 38 each, close to a dinner cruise but with full privacy and route control.
 For couples it is a premium choice; for groups of eight or more it can match shared-cruise economics.
-See the [yacht charter Istanbul page](/yacht-charter-istanbul) for the tier ladder.
+See the [yacht charter Istanbul page](/yacht-charter-istanbul) for the per-vessel fleet.

 Why is the same Istanbul boat tour cheaper when booked direct?